 City of Commerce to spray for mosquitoes

-According to the city, a truck-mounted fogger output is calibrated to ensure that the correct amount of the product is applied for each treatment area.
-All products are registered with the Environmental Protection Agency (EPA) and are applied by a trained and state certified technician.
+All products to be sprayed are registered with the Environmental Protection Agency (EPA) and are applied by a trained and state-certified technician.

 The spraying is more effective if it takes place during peak mosquito biting hours.
 Spraying will begin at 7:00 p.m., weather permitting, and will continue in each area until it is completed.
 In the event of rain, the spraying will commence on the next clear day.
-Spraying will continue every other week, throughout the summer months, or as long as needed to control the adult mosquito population.
+Spraying will continue every two weeks in the same order throughout the summer months.

-Questions or comments should be addressed to the Public Works Department at 903-886-1152.
+More information is available at www.commerce-tx.com or by calling the Public Works Department at 903-886-1152.